 Nowadays, countless systems churn out shipment tracking statuses like “shipped” or “delivered”—just to mention a few.
 Incredibly, some systems are designed to transmit thousands of unique free-form text statuses, while others limit themselves to just a few specific shipment status codes.
 Furthermore, there is a wide array of systems that provide tracking updates.
 These range from shipment tracking systems and carrier systems to transportation management systems (TMS) and 3rd Party Logistics (3PL) systems, among others.
 At first glance, these shipment statuses might seem both informative and easy to grasp; however, reality tells a different story.

 This article examines how custom-built shipment statuses hobble our supply chains’ data flows by offering little insight to decision-makers.
-Moreover, new tech such as AI won’t fix this since the root issue is a lack of data interoperability between organizations, which is primarily a business problem.
-Specifically, we don’t have the operational clarity needed for effective communication across supply chains.
+Moreover, new tech such as AI won’t fix this since the root issue is a data clarity problem between organizations, which is primarily a business problem.
 Indeed, this situation worsens as we add more functions and automation while expanding globally.
 To better explain, I’ll also give examples showing the need for strong business leadership to bring operational clarity to our information exchanges.
 Lastly, I’ll suggest solutions for better data interoperability in our supply chains.

 1. Lost in Translation: Tech Cannot Fix Supply Chain Information Flows that Are Hobbled by Customized Shipment Statuses.